n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.cortex.md

 # Cortex

-The Cortex node allows you to automate work in Cortex, and integrate Cortex with other applications. n8n has built-in support for a wide range of Cortex features, including executing analyzers, and responders, as well as getting job details.
+Use the Cortex node to automate work in Cortex, and integrate Cortex with other applications. n8n has built-in support for a wide range of Cortex features, including executing analyzers, and responders, as well as getting job details.

 On this page, you'll find a list of operations the Cortex node supports and links to more resources.